lathashree01/lathashree01.github.io/_posts/2023-04-25-sidebar-table-of-contents.md

 ---
 layout: post
-title: a post with table of contents on a sidebar
+title: A sample post with a sidebar table of contents
 date: 2023-04-25 10:14:00-0400
 description: an example of a blog post with table of contents on a sidebar
 tags: "SystemDesign nlp"